What You Need To Know About Egyptian Grand Museum

 Location and Historical Significance of GEM

 The much anticipated and talked about Cairo hotspot, the Grand Egyptian Museum is nestled 2 kilometers inside the legendary pyramids of Giza.
-With magnificent monuments dating back to a long time ago, the museum complex is spread around 480,000 square meters and is nominated by the UNESCO for the World Cultural Heritage sites.
+With magnificent monuments dating back to a long time ago, the museum complex is spread around 480,000 square meters and is nominated by UNESCO for the World Cultural Heritage sites.
 All in all, the Grand museum is not just your gateway to the past but also the junction between the dry desert and fertile floodplain thanks to its central location in Cairo!

 Design of the Grand Egyptian Museum